-- Continue regional studies and policy developments started in previous years to guide the implementation of the regional transit system including: - Draft and consider policy changes to address study recommendations from the Bus Service Allocation Study. - Continue to participate in and support the work of Metro Transit's multipurpose Network Next initiative and address any outcomes of the initiative that affect regional policies or plans. - Discuss updates to the TPP Appendix G to address outcomes of ongoing transit planning studies, analysis, and policy coordination with regional transit providers. - Provide technical research and peer region assessments on transit trends or planning initiatives that could inform regional plans and policies, including any ongoing trends resulting from COVID-19. - Complete the development of a regional Mobility Hub Planning Guide through a consultant project began in 2020. - Continue working on the Metro Vanpool Evaluation Study. - Consult with partners to identify regional transit planning studies that would inform investment opportunities and priorities for the regional transit system. - Develop technical planning resources and planning guidance to help implementation of regional plans by transit agencies and other implementing partners. - Provide technical expertise on transit planning and regional policy perspectives for coordination with other planning efforts, including other modal efforts and local community planning. - Administer the Transit Technical Working Group to discuss transit elements of the transportation planning process with regional technical experts.
+- Continue regional studies and policy developments started in previous years to guide the implementation of the regional transit system including: - Continue to participate in and support the work of Metro Transit's multipurpose Network Next initiative and address any outcomes of the initiative that affect regional policies or plans. - Work on updating TPP Appendix G to address outcomes of ongoing transit planning studies, analysis, and policy coordination with regional transit providers. - Update the Transit Market Areas to reflect 2020 U.S. Census data or more recent data, as available. - Provide technical research and peer region assessments on transit trends or planning initiatives that could inform regional plans and policies, including any ongoing trends resulting from COVID-19. - Consult with partners to identify regional transit planning studies that would inform investment opportunities and priorities for the regional transit system. - Develop technical planning resources and planning guidance to help implementation of regional plans by transit agencies and other implementing partners. - Provide technical expertise on transit planning and regional policy perspectives for coordination with other planning efforts, including other modal efforts and local community planning. - Continue holding meetings of the Transit Technical Working Group to discuss transit elements of the transportation planning process with regional technical experts.